LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 {% include_relative templates/lphy-studio-intro.md %}

-The LPhy scripts to define this analysis is listed below.
+The LPhy script `h5n1.lphy` for this analysis is shown below.

 [//]: # (## Code, Graphical Model)